 My Research Program

-Here, you'll find all of my papers (published and unpublished), some talks, as well as my dissertation.
+Here, you'll find all of my papers (published and unpublished), drafts of book chapters, my dissertation, and some talks I've given.
+For a guide to how these papers fit together, you can take a look at my research statement (last updated, November 2025).
 If you have any questions about anything, feel free to send me an email!

 Bringing Bilateralisms Together: A Unified Framework for Inferentialists.
 Australasian Journal of Philosophy.
 Forthcoming